Flow past a Backward-Facing Step#

 end

-For higher Reynolds number with adjoint time stepping, frequency = 5
+For higher Reynolds numbers with adjoint time stepping, frequency = 5

-can be added to the above parameters in order to obtain a reasonable number of elements throughout the simulation.
+can be added to the above parameters to obtain a reasonable number of elements throughout the simulation.
 In this particular case, the mesh would be refined at every fifth time iteration.
+As an example, the mesh after eight refinement steps for \(\mathrm{Re} = 100\) looks as follows:

 FEM#